textpattern-community/textpattern-releases/README.md

 All publicly-released versions of [Textpattern CMS](http://www.textpattern.com), provided here as an archive.
 Includes official release files with expanded / unpacked file tree of these archives.

-'Repack' archives are official releases optimized for compression (i.e. smaller file sizes).
+'Repack' archives are compression optimized (i.e. smaller archive file sizes) built from official releases.
 The archive contents are identical to the official release.
+These repack archives are *unofficial* releases and provided as a courtesy / convenience.

 Where an official release is not available in a specific archive format, a repack archive is available or planned.